Tower Hamlets Volunteer Cycling Rangers Project

 The other two options you can take part in are cycle parking suggestions and promoting Smarter Travel via dropping leaflets in local cafes and helping out at promotional events.

 The Volunteer Rangers project is a pilot project funded by Tower Hamlets Council and launched in Autumn 2009 as part of the Healthy Borough programme.
-Transport Initiatives, a consultancy specialising in cycling projects, is managing the project for the London Borough of Tower Hamlets.
+Alix Stredwick, working for Transport Initiatives, a consultancy specialising in cycling projects, set up the Volunteer Cycling Rangers project for the London Borough of Tower Hamlets.

-Register online if you would like to get involved with the project or contact Alix Stredwick of Transport Initiatives (020 8533 6561/07725 466 842) if you would like to find out more.
+Register online if you would like to get involved with the project or contact Alix Stredwick if you would like to find out more.

 Cycling Rangers